-READING PLUS EXEMPLARS STANDARD EXPECTATION ALIGNMENT READING STEM WRITING PROMPT Literature RL.7.1 Key Ideas and Details Cite several pieces of textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text.
+(711)0100 READING PLUS EXEMPLARS STANDARD IDENTIFIER STANDARD ALIGNMENT READING STEM WRITING PROMPT RL.7.1 Key Ideas and Details - Cite several pieces of textual evidence to support analysis of what a text states explicitly as well as inferences drawn from the text, quoting or paraphrasing as appropriate.
 Standard met Based on the selection, which two factors helped the kidnapper get away with Buck undetected?
 List two to four supporting characters in a selection and explain their relationship to the selection's main protagonist.
-RL.7.2 Key Ideas and Details Determine a theme or central idea of a text and analyze its development over the course of the text; provide an objective summary of the text.
+RL.7.2 Key Ideas and Details - Determine a theme or central idea of a text and analyze its development over the course of the text; provide an objective summary of a text.
 Standard met This selection is mainly about Sometimes the main idea of a selection is not clear until you finish reading the text.
 Describe a selection you read that needed to be read from beginning to end before you had a full sense of the main idea.
-RL.7.3 Key Ideas and Details Analyze how particular elements of a story or drama interact (e.g., how setting shapes the characters or plot).
+RL.7.3 Key Ideas and Details - Analyze how particular elements of a story, poem, or drama interact (e.g., how setting shapes the characters or plot).
 Standard met From this last paragraph, you can conclude that Describe three things that happened in a selection and how they foreshadowed subsequent events.
-RL.7.4 Craft and Structure Determine the meaning of words and phrases as they are used in a text, including figurative and connotative meanings; analyze the impact of rhymes and other repetitions of sounds (e.g., alliteration) on a specific verse or stanza of a poem or section of a story or drama.
-Standard met In this excerpt, when Mr. Matas uses the phrase "withered plants," he is really talking about the Write short paragraphs that demonstrate use of simile, metaphor, idiom, and hyperbole.
-RL.7.6 Craft and Structure Analyze how an author develops and contrasts the points of view of different characters or narrators in a text.
+RL.7.4 Craft and Structure - Determine the meaning of words and phrases as they are used in a text, including figurative and connotative meanings; analyze the impact of specific word choices on meaning, tone, or mood, including the impact of repeated use of particular images.
+Standard met Which quote represents an important change in the plot?
+Explain an author's use of description in a selection, and how the description shaped the way you viewed and understood the person, object, or event described.
+RL.7.5 Craft and Structure - Analyze how aspects of a literary work's structure contribute to its meaning or style (e.g., the effect of repetition in an epic, flashback in a novel, soliloquy in a drama).
+Standard met Which quote represents an important change in the plot?
+Explain an author's use of description in a selection, and how the description shaped the way you viewed and understood the person, object, or event described.
+RL.7.6 Craft and Structure - Analyze how an author develops and contrasts the points of view of different characters or narrators in a text.
 Standard met The author mentions that Olivia changed her style of dress to show that she Write a paragraph about a selection that changed your opinion about a person, topic, or event.